 Coming back to the benefits is an effective persuasion strategy whenever you come to a grind in communication with others.

-The benefits are what brought you together in the first place, so if you want to entice people on a course of action or accepting your opinion, always keep the benefits in mind.
+The benefits are what brought you together in the first place, so if you want to entice people to a course of action or accept your opinion, always keep the benefits in mind.

 6. Use positive, assertive language.

 Negative language subconsciously sabotages your influence score.
 So does hesitation.

 The most powerful motivators of influential speakers brim with positive energy.
 It is the emotion of enthusiasm backed up by positive language and strong arguments that is the winning persuasion approach.